-Data is recorded on the tape cartridge in 1024 word blocks using a 5-track format for the HCMR and a 6-track format for the RMSS.
-Data is organized in a logically ordered format that assures the quickest reload of the system in case of a power failure.
+Data is recorded on the tape cartridge in 1024 word blocks using a 6-track format.
+Data is organized in a logically ordered format that assures the quickest reload of the system in case power fails.

 Data is written sequentially, a block at a time, on each of the tracks on the tape cartridge.
 The tracks are arranged in serpentine fashion.
-Subsequent access, for reading or editing, can be done randomly over the blocks previously written.
+Subsequent access for reading or editing can be done randomly over the previously written blocks.